 Pfizer and the Stephens Research Group at Maynooth University (just outside Dublin, Ireland) have teamed up to work on the synthesis of fluorescence quencher small molecules using continuous flow.

 This is a fantastic opportunity for the right candidate.
 Should the candidate be successful in securing the IRC funding then the PhD student can expect to work on an exciting and impactful synthetic chemistry project.
 This will include work placements at the Pfizer plant (Cork, Ireland) during their PhD studies and will allow them to establish excellent industry networks/contacts.

-This project aims is develop a new high yielding and efficient continuous flow synthesis of fluorescence quencher dyes.
-Such fluorescence quenchers are both important and valuable molecules (in some cases 400 times the value of gold) and are used in quantitative polymerase chain reaction (qPCR) based tests, including COVID-19 testing.
-Current reported synthetic strategies are low yielding batch processes, require the use of cold temperatures to control the exothermic reactions, and employ reactive species.
+This project aims to develop a new high yielding and efficient synthesis of fluorescence quencher dyes using continuous flow.
+Such fluorescence quenchers are both important and valuable molecules and are used in quantitative polymerase chain reaction (qPCR) based tests, including COVID-19 testing.

-For further information (eligibility, closing dates etc.) see attached advertisement and/or contact Prof. John Stephens at firstname.lastname@example.org
+For further information contact Prof. John Stephens at firstname.lastname@example.org